- Requests for a Housing Accommodation

 When making assignments for a student with an approved disability housing accommodation, the College will ensure that a student's medical needs are met; however, a student's preferences cannot be guaranteed.
 Students are encouraged to review the information about each residence hall when submitting their request.

 Please note that class year is taken into consideration when making assignments for housing accommodations.

 For example, a rising-Sophomore who requests a single room or a building that is typically filled with rising-Seniors through the Lottery may not be offered an assignment that matches their ranked building if the preference is not supported by their medical documentation (ex. a rising-Sophomore who requests to be in a Sulz Tower single).
 This is why it is important for students to provide ranked preferences for at least 3 or more residence halls on their request form.

 A student who receives placement in a suite single and requests a rising-Sophomore as a Pull-In would more than likely receive space in a double for their Pull-In (because rising-Sophomores are often not able to select singles during the Lottery).

 The College aims to email offers of assignment to students by 9pm on Friday, March 1, 2019.

 Students offered a Pre-Lottery placement will need to submit the Disability Housing Acceptance Form (provided via email along with the specific room assignment) to the Residential Life & Housing office (110 Sulzberger) by 4pm on Wednesday, March 6, 2019 to accept or decline their assignment (in order to take part in the Lottery or live off-campus).
 If the students requested a pull-in, the pull-in will need to sign the form as well (to accept or decline).

 All students who wish to live in campus housing next year must register for Room Selection (between 1pm on Wednesday, March 6, and 1pm on Wednesday, March 13, 2019).
-This both includes students who accept a Disability Housing placement AND those who wish to take part in the Lottery instead.
+This both includes students who accept a Pre-Lottery disability placement AND those who wish to take part in the Lottery instead.